ektaanair/TurnItGreen/README.md

 # TurnItGreen
-A resource website to learn hor to shop sustainably and identify sustainable fashion brands that suit your style.
+A resource website where users can learn how to shop sustainably and identify sustainable fashion brands that suit their style.
 Created using HTML, CSS and JavaScript as part of the KodeWithKlossy Web Development Summer Scholar Program.